History of science and technology in China: Ancient China

 Derived from Taoist philosophy, one of the newest longstanding contributions of the ancient Chinese are in Traditional Chinese medicine, including acupuncture and herbal medicine.
 The practice of acupuncture can be traced back as far as the 1st millennium BC and some scientists believe that there is evidence that practices similar to acupuncture were used in Eurasia during the early Bronze Age.

+Early Taoism cautioned against using technologies that could create chaos or "sully the spirit."
+A story in the Zhuangzi about a master gardened who refuses to use a well-sweep warns against the use of "clever machines," suggesting that those walking the righteous path should avoid them.

 Using shadow clocks and the abacus (both invented in the ancient Near East before spreading to China), the Chinese were able to record observations, documenting the first recorded solar eclipse in 2137 BC, and making the first recording of any planetary grouping in 500 BC.
 These claims, however, are highly disputed and rely on much supposition.
 The Book of Silk was the first definitive atlas of comets, written c.
 400 BC.
 It listed 29 comets (referred to as sweeping stars) that appeared over a period of about 300 years, with renderings of comets describing an event its appearance corresponded to.

 In architecture, the pinnacle of Chinese technology manifested itself in the Great Wall of China, under the first Chinese Emperor Qin Shi Huang between 220 and 200 BC.
 Typical Chinese architecture changed little from the succeeding Han dynasty until the 19th century.
 The Qin dynasty also developed the crossbow, which later became the mainstream weapon in Europe.
 Several remains of crossbows have been found among the soldiers of the Terracotta Army in the tomb of Qin Shi Huang.